shauntoomey25/gameframe-docs/03-api.md

 event: "hostChanged"
 data: id of the new host user

+event: "newUserMessage"
+data: a Message model for a user-sent message (contains a User ID in the "from" attribute)

+event: "newSystemMessage"
+data: a Message model for a system-sent message (no "from" attribute)

 **Notes:**

 Must make the request using sockets to receive socket messages.